-Separately, the effect of PEITC addition to the diet was examined and presented in Figures 9C and D. The figures show the impact of PEITC diet by comparing the microbiota for control diet at baseline (Week 0, shown in red) and at the later timepoints (Weeks 1 or 4, shown in green).
+Separately, the effect of PEITC addition to the diet was examined and presented in Figures 9C and D. The figures show the impact of PEITC diet by comparing the microbiota in the control diet at baseline (Week 0, shown in red) and at the later timepoints (Weeks 1 or 4, shown in green).
 Relative abundance of Firmicutes Ruminococcus significantly increased and Bacteroidetes S24_7 significantly decreased at the later time points compared to baseline.
 Several bacterial taxa were shown to be correlated with diet.
 Specifically, Bacteroidetes Odoribacter, Tenericutes Mycoplasmataceae and Proteobacteria Desulfovibrionaceae were found in significantly higher abundance while Firmicutes Clostridiales, Firmicutes Ruminococcus and Acidobacteria Ellin 6075 abundances were significantly lower in the control diet group compared to the PEITC group.

 3.5 Cranberry and PEITC additives partially preserved metabolomic profiles in the DSS-treated mice